Can't make it into a showroom? Request a virtual showroom tour now. Details »

 Are inflatable spas expensive to run?

 One of the first questions most people ask about inflatable spas is how expensive they are to run.
-On the plus side, inflatable spas are usually smaller than non-inflatable spas, so there’s less water to heat, and don’t generally feature jets that are as powerful, so they can use less power while moving the water around (though obviously both of these facts mean that inflatable spa pools don’t offer the same level of luxury as other spas.)
+On the plus side, inflatable spas are usually smaller than non-inflatable spas, so there’s less water to heat, and don’t generally feature jets that are as powerful, so they can use less power while moving the water around (though obviously both of these facts mean that inflatable hot tubs don’t offer the same level of luxury as other spas.)

 Can inflatable spas be left out in winter?